fspanthor/yeezy-rumors/README.md

 **Local Install**
 You will need a local PostgreSQL server instance running to use this locally or do any meaningful development work.

 1. `$ brew install postgresql` to install postgres.
+2. ```$ brew services start postgresql``` to start up postgres.
-2. `$ ./install.sh` to install dependencies and set up local development database with default settings.
+3. `$ ./install.sh` to install dependencies and set up local development database with default settings.
    If you want to customize your database connection use optional arguments:
    `$ ./install.sh <dbUserName> <dbPassword> <dbName>`